danielgustafsson/grmph/README.md

 resolutions (it can be any arbitrary sha as long as it's before the merge commit in question.

+## Test

+There is a rudimentary test harness setup in `test/` with which a sample repository structure with a merge requiring a rebase is set up.
+Create the test setup with `make test` and remove again with `make clean`.

 ## Requirements

 * A Git version with `git rerere` support